mrjackyliang/homebridge-adt-pulse/README.md

   - For example, if the type is "Door/Window Sensor", the value should be `doorWindow`.
 Read the [Supported Devices](#supported-devices) section for more information.
 - __ADT Zone__ (`adtZone`)
   - Must match the zone shown under the "Zone" column in the "System" tab when logged into the portal.
+  - For compatibility reasons, only devices with zones 1 through 99 are supported.

+If you do not wish to add sensors, simply assign an empty array (e.g. `[]`).
+However, it is advisable to include all supported sensors, as having none does not optimize plugin performance.

 If you do not find the supported type listed, please note that the plugin will notify me.
 Do not create a separate issue on GitHub.
 I am actively working on adding support as soon as I gather sufficient information to determine the statuses displayed on the portal.